-Board of Education meetings are generally held on the second and fourth Tuesday of each month.
+Board of Education meetings are generally held on the fourth Tuesday of each month.
 The meetings are usually held in the high school cafeteria.
-The second Tuesday of each month is a work session, at which the Board receives reports and studies issues related to District operations.
-The fourth Tuesday of each month is the regular business meeting.
-The agenda at this meeting includes items that require official action by the Board of Education, as well as recognitions.
-Both the work session and business meeting include a public forum, a way to communicate with the Board about agenda items.
+The agenda includes items that require official action by the Board of Education, as well as recognitions.
+Meetings include a public forum, a way to communicate with the Board about agenda items.
 Announcements of Board of Education meetings can be found in the Addison Post, The Leader and on the district website at www.addisoncsd.org.
 The Board of Education encourages public attendance at all meetings.